 Camping In Venice Florida

-If you’re RVing full-time or want to do some camping while you’re visiting Venice, then you have several options.
+If you’re RVing full-time or want to do some camping on your Venice trip, then you have several options.

 Both tent camping and RV camping are available at the nearby Florida State Parks.
 Oscar Scherer and Myakka River State Park are popular camping destinations, so be sure to book months in advance.
 Also, if you need internet in your RV so that you can work on the road, then don’t plan to camp at Myakka River as there is no cell signal in the park.